ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [16:43] - **Deirdre**

 Right.
 I would say if they are extremely related and if we make our suggested changes, that they will likely apply to the other.
 One PR seems like a good idea.
-If they are only tangentially related - they don't change if one of the other one changes I think two PRS is doable, but it's up to the discretion of whoever is opening that and then we can make suggestions, but we can go back and forth on that.
+If they are only tangentially related - they don't change if one of the other one changes I think two PR's is doable, but it's up to the discretion of whoever is opening that and then we can make suggestions, but we can go back and forth on that.

 [17:22] - **Mark Henderson**